sachinda123/React/api/README.md

-How to setup
+To set up the project, follow these steps:

-ensure you have running docker version on machine
+1. **Ensure Docker is Installed**: Make sure you have Docker installed and running on your machine.

-open project folder in terminal
+2. **Open Terminal**: Navigate to the project folder in your terminal.

-Run source .env

-Run Docker-compose up -d

-Run docker ps
-idenified id of wire-api-container container

-Run docker exec -it sh container ID

-Inside of container Run npx sequelize-cli db:migrate

-Run DB seed inside of container npx sequelize-cli db:seed:all

-now you have created table and default user values insert to DB

-you will find phpmyadmin http://localhost:44065

-User name and password will be root

-Run npm test for run test case

-Note
-All documents -> in document folder (answer sheet/ Postman collection etc) All funtcion not cover by test cases .Only sample done User password store as plain text due to testing purpose

-Below user avilable you will able to login

-User Role :- owner
-User name :- owner
-Password :- 123

-User Role :- managers
-User name :- managers
-Password :- 123

-User Role :- cashiers
-User name :- cashiers
-Password :- 123
+3. **Load Environment Variables**: Run the command `source .env` to load environment variables.

+4. **Start Docker Compose**: Execute `docker-compose up -d` to start the containers in detached mode.

+5. **Check Running Containers**: Confirm the containers are running by running `docker ps`.

+6. **Access Container Shell**: Identify the ID of the `api-container` container from the previous step.
+Then run `docker exec -it <container ID> sh` to access the container shell.

+7. **Run Database Migrations**: Inside the container, execute `npx sequelize-cli db:migrate` to run the database migrations.

+8. **Seed Database**: Run `npx sequelize-cli db:seed:all` inside the container to seed the database with default user values.

+9. **Access PhpMyAdmin**: You can access PhpMyAdmin at http://localhost:44066.
+Use the username `root` and password `root` to log in.

+10. **Run Tests**: Execute `npm test` to run the test cases.

+Note:

+- All documents are located in the `document` folder, including the answer sheet and Postman collection.
+- Not all functions are covered by test cases; only samples are done.
+- User passwords are stored as plain text for testing purposes.

+You can use the following credentials to log in:

+- **Owner**: Username: owner, Password: 123456
+- **Managers**: Username: managers, Password: 123456
+- **Cashiers**: Username: cashiers, Password: 123456